 Amelanchier alnifolia.
 The Juneberry is a small shrub, growing about 6ft tall and suckering to form a thicket.
-The fruit ripens in early July and looks somewhat like a blackcurrant.
+The fruit ripens in mid summer and looks somewhat like a blackcurrant.
 It is juicy and has a delicious flavour with a hint of apple in the taste.
 For best yields grow it on the sunny edge of the woodland.
 Birds absolutely adore this fruit so either grow lots so that there will be some for you, or put a net over the plants just before the fruit is ripe.
 4m (13ft) by 3m (9ft)

 Caragana arborescens.
-The Siberian pea tree is a very easily grown shrub or small tree.
-It demands a sunny position, so put it on the sunny edge of the woodland, and it is happier in the eastern half of the country where it prefers the drier conditions and the colder winters.
+The Siberian Pea Tree is a very easily grown shrub or small tree.
+It demands a sunny position, so put it on the sunny edge of the woodland, and it is happier in drier conditions with cold winters.
 The seed is about the size of a lentil and is usually freely borne.
 It is best cooked and can be used in all the ways that you normally use cooked beans.
 6m (19ft) by 4m (13ft)

 Castanea sativa.
 Sweet chestnuts are large trees that prefer a well-drained slightly acid loam though they also grow very well in acid infertile sandy soils.
-Seeds are usually freely produced in Britain, though they are seldom as large as the seeds you can buy in shops.
+Seeds are usually freely produced in temperate climates, though they are seldom as large as the seeds you can buy in shops.
 There are some named varieties such as “Marron de Lyon”, though you will still not usually obtain quite the same standard of seed as those from shops.
-This is because the sweet chestnut is really a tree for continental climates and prefers areas with hotter summers than we normally experience in Britain.
-It is at its best in the south-eastern part of the country and should be given a sunny position.
+This is because the sweet chestnut is really a tree for continental climates and prefers areas with hotter summers than normally experienced in temperate climates.
+It is at its best in warmer areas and should be given a sunny position.
 30m (98ft) by 15m (49ft)

 Cornus mas.
-The Cornelian cherry is a large shrub or small tree for the sunny edges of a woodland.
+The Cornelian Cherry is a large shrub or small tree for the sunny edges of a woodland.
 The oval fruits are ready in late summer and early autumn, when fully ripe they have a pleasant rich flavour.
 Cornus kousa is a larger tree with fruits that look a bit like a strawberry.
 Whilst the skin is tough and bitter, the inside is soft and lush with a delicious sweet flavour.
-We find that the easiest way to eat it is to bite a small hole in the skin and then suck out the delectable flesh.
+Perhaps the easiest way to eat it is to bite a small hole in the skin and then suck out the delectable flesh.
 The sub-species C. kousa chinensis is said to grow and fruit better in this country.
 5m (16ft) by 5m (16ft)

 Crataegus species.
-Whilst I would not really recommend our native hawthorns for their fruits, there are a number of N. American and Asiatic species with very pleasant fruits.
+The British native hawthorns are not recommended for their fruits, but there are a number of N. American and Asiatic species with very pleasant fruits.
 These are about the size of a large cherry and contain 5 seeds which usually stick together and are thus effectively like the seed of a cherry.
 The fruits range in colour from yellow to red and deep purple.
 In the tastiest species they are juicy and have a very rich flavour.
-My personal favourites include C. arnoldiana with a mealy texture, C. schraderiana which is so juicy that it almost melts in the mouth and C. tanacetifolia which is crisp and somewhat apple-like.
+C. arnoldiana has a mealy texture, C. schraderiana is so juicy that it almost melts in the mouth; C. tanacetifolia is crisp and somewhat apple-like.
 Grow these small trees on the sunny edge of the woodland.
+5 to 10m high

 Elaeagnus x ebbingei.
 This is a plant that is commonly grown as a hedge in gardens where it forms an extremely wind- resistant screen 6ft or more high.
 Left to its own devices it grows about 15ft tall and wide.
 An extremely tolerant plant, it grows in full sun, deep shade and most soils - its only real dislike is waterlogged soils.
-The plant flowers in late autumn and ripens its fruit in April, long before the traditional early fruits such as strawberries and unripe gooseberries.
+The plant flowers in late autumn and ripens its fruit in late Spring, long before the traditional early fruits such as strawberries and unripe gooseberries.
 When fully ripe these fruits have a delicious rich flavour, their single large seed can also be eaten and has a vague hint of peanut in its taste.
 This plant is an extremely good companion, helping to enrich the soil with nitrogen and thereby boosting the growth of neighbouring plants.
-It has been found, for example, that when planted in an orchard it can increase the yields of fruit treess such as plums and nuts by 10%.
-Not all forms of this plant fruit well, but we are in the process of developing reliable cultivars and believe that this plant has the potential to become a commercial crop in the future.
+It has been found, for example, that when planted in an orchard it can increase the yields of fruit trees such as plums and nuts by 10%.
+Not all forms of this plant fruit well, reliable cultivars are being developed, and this plant has the potential to become a commercial crop in the future.
 5m (16ft) by 5m (16ft)

 Malus sylvestris/ domestica.
 This is the cultivated apple.
-I do not intend to go into details of the common fruits in this leaflet, other than to say that apples make excellent small or large trees (depending on rootstock used) for the sunny side of woodland gardens.
+It is not intended to go into details of the common fruits in this chapter, other than to say that apples make excellent small or large trees (depending on rootstock used) for the sunny side of woodland gardens.

 Prunus species.
 This genus contains the cultivated plums and cherries, both excellent plants for a sunny position in a woodland garden.